Jidly/channelpear.bundle/README.md

 4. Rename folder from **channelpear.bundle-master** to **channelpear.bundle**
 5. Restart Plex Media Server

-### Load your Library ###
+### Link your Library ###
-Once you've installed the plugin successfully, you'll need to link it to your channel PEAR library. **The plugin will not work until you complete this step**
+Once you've installed the plugin successfully, you'll need to link it to your channel PEAR library. **The plugin will not work until you complete this step**.
+Go here for linking instructions: http://jidly.github.io/channelpear.bundle/

 ### Compatible devices ###
 Streams **will play only on clients that are able to handle the stream natively**.
 Below is a list of devices that support playback to some extent: